A personalized, responsive advice app

 Competitive Analysis

-To differentiate Bravura from the competition, I conducted an analysis of JustAnswer and Quora to identify areas where my app could improve upon the short comings of what is offered by these sites.
-What my analysis found was that JustAnswer lacks transparency within its pricing structure and has hidden fees and a difficult and deceptive cancellation process.
+To differentiate Bravura from the competition, I conducted an analysis of JustAnswer and Quora to identify areas where I could improve upon the short comings of what is offered by these sites.
+What my analysis found was that JustAnswer lacks transparency within its pricing structure, has hidden fees, and a difficult and deceptive cancellation process.
 On the other hand, Quora is free, but lacks accuracy and credibility with the advice that it offers.
 Both of these are trust issues, complicating and weakening their relationships with users.

 Methods